DagmarC/go-app-layout/README.md

 ## Project structure example

 > Example is by the https://github.com/geisonbiazus/blog/tree/main

-> Note: the project holds only some of the folders and files just to demonstrate how applying the concepts of clean architecture could divide the app into the separate parts.
+> NOTE.1: the project holds only some of the folders and files just to demonstrate how applying the concepts of clean architecture could divide the app into the separate parts.

+> NOTE.2: README.md does not contain all the files that the actual project example does.

 - **cmd** — Contains the main file for the delivery mechanism (web). deployment — Deployment scripts.
     - **web** *main.go* (calls app.NewContext(), heart of the app)